keithzg/paulmillerisoffline/README.md

 The code in this project is dual-licensed, albeit under a pair of compatible licenses.

-Firstly is is available under the GNU General Public License version 3 ("GPLv3"), with the "or later" clause.
+Firstly it is available under the GNU General Public License version 3 ("GPLv3"), with the "or later" clause.
 A copy of the GPL is available in this source repository.

 The code is also exlicitly licensed under copyleft-next 0.2.0 or later.
 Although in principle this shouldn't matter since copyleft-next is GPL compatible, it seemed reasonable to explicitly dual-license.